Placeholder

 queen collective

-In 2018, P&G, Queen Latifah, Flavor Unit Entertainment, and Tribeca Studios launched the Queen Collective, a mentoring and talent development program designed to give women filmmakers of color a platform to share important stories from their unique perspective.
-Now in its fourth year, the Queen Collective is enabling more female directors and other creatives than ever before to produce their original documentaries and scripted shorts, sharing their perspective through film.
+In 2018, P&G, Queen Latifah, Flavor Unit Entertainment, and Tribeca Studios launched the Queen Collective, a mentoring and talent development program designed to give multicultural filmmakers a platform to share important stories from their unique perspectives.
+To date, the program and its directors have produced 15 films.

 Learn more